 Which Android Phone Is Best?

-Which Android phone is best is entirely dependent on your preferences; no one-and-done phone will give you all the features you want.
-However, there are clear winners when it comes to figuring out which smartphone is the best.
+Which Android phone is best depends entirely on your preferences; no one-and-done phone will give you all the features you want.
+However, there are clear winners when figuring out which smartphone is the best.

 While other phones make concessions regarding hardware quality, processing power, or overall design, the S22 Ultra does not.
-It is a high-quality phone with a great user interface, amazing processing power and internet capabilities, and premium design.
+It is a high-quality phone with an excellent user interface, incredible processing power and internet capabilities, and premium design.

 The camera is top of the line, and the new S pen stylus is the cherry on top of quality.
-The S22 Ultra is not a budget phone, and at $1,199, the price is likely to be a very big barrier for many people switching to Android phones.
+The S22 Ultra is not a budget phone; at $1,199, the price is likely to be a considerable barrier for many people switching to Android phones.

 But if the price isn’t your main concern, the S22 Ultra is the most technologically impressive smartphone you can get today with Android.